coreinfrastructure/best-practices-badge/doc/other.md

 #### Continuity

-* <a name="access_continuity"></a>The project MUST be able to continue with minimal interruption if any one person is incapacitated or is otherwise unable or unwilling to continue support of the project.
+* <a name="access_continuity"></a>The project MUST be able to continue with minimal interruption if any one person dies, is incapacitated, or is otherwise unable or unwilling to continue support of the project.
     In particular, the project MUST be able to create and close issues, accept proposed changes, and release versions of software,